plexguide/Sonarr-Hunter/README.md

 ## WARNING

 This uses a new repo `huntarr\huntarr` and does not utilize the env variable and requires the UI.
 Please read the documentation.
-To utilize legacy Huntarr-Sonarr, please view this [Backup Page](https://null.com)

 **Change Log:**
 Visit: https://github.com/plexguide/Huntarr/releases/